An-n-nie/BankChurnKaggle/README.md

 </div>

- However, for the purpose of this challenge, the main evaluation score is based on the area under the ROC curve.
-ROC curves and its area score was calculated for all models used for the training dataset at 60% split.
+  ROC curves and its AUC scores were calculated for all models implemented into the training dataset at 60% split.
 Cross-validation tests were run to ensure that the scores were not biased or happened by chance.

 <div align='center'>